Park City Mathematics Institute

 - Lesson study is "a collaborative professional development process that involves joint lesson planning under a common goal where teachers engage in planning, implementing, observing, and reflecting on a lesson.
 The focus of lesson study is on mathematics and on students."
 Through the experience of learning about and engaging in this process, our group of eight math teachers from various parts of the country has made amazing strides in working and planning collaboratively.

-- This article describes our experience with the lesson study model and includes the lesson we worked on collaboratively during our three weeks at the Park City Math Institute.
-Group members will now teach this lesson in their own classrooms and will revise the lesson together drawing upon our individual experiences.
+- This article describes our experience with the lesson study model and includes the lesson we worked on collaboratively during our three weeks at the Park City Mathematics Institute.

 Back to Implementing Lesson Study Index